GitHubGreg/SimpleRestrict/README.txt

 = What about pages with no permissions assigned to them? =

 They are visible to everyone.

+= Will this plugin restrict posts? =

+No. This plugin is only for pages.

+= Will this plugin restrict pages that use custom page templates? =

+It depends.
+If your page template uses the_content() to retrieve the main content, and does not loop through any posts, then yes this plugin will restrict the page.
+Otherwise, see the answer below.

+= Will this plugin restrict pages that show posts (archive pages)? =

+No. This plugin hides the main content of the page (the_content()).
+Any page template that loops through posts, be they default posts or custom post types, will continue to show those posts.
+A more advanced content restriction plugin (usually paid) would be required for your needs.

+= What WordPress user capabilities are required for the different functionalities of this plugin? =

+The [manage_options](https://codex.wordpress.org/Roles_and_Capabilities#manage_options) capability is required to edit plugin settings.

+The [edit_users](https://codex.wordpress.org/Roles_and_Capabilities#edit_users) capability is required to assign permission to users.

+Any user who has the rights to edit a page also has the rights to assign permissions to the page and create new permissions.

 = How can I contribute to the code? =